Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa Performance Insights

-- The Hawkeyes average 87.8 points per game (first in college basketball) while allowing 70.5 per contest (317th in college basketball).
-They have a +570 scoring differential overall and outscore opponents by 17.3 points per game.
+- The Hawkeyes' +570 scoring differential (outscoring opponents by 17.3 points per game) is a result of scoring 87.8 points per game (first in college basketball) while allowing 70.5 per outing (317th in college basketball).

-- Iowa's offense has been more productive in Big Ten games this season, tallying 89.2 points per contest, compared to its overall average of 87.8 PPG.
+- Iowa's offense has been more effective in Big Ten games this year, averaging 89.2 points per contest, compared to its overall average of 87.8 PPG.

-- The Hawkeyes are scoring 90.4 points per game this season when playing at home, which is 4.5 more points than they're averaging in away games (85.9).
+- The Hawkeyes post 90.4 points per game in home games, compared to 85.9 points per game on the road, a difference of 4.5 points per contest.

+- Iowa gives up 64.9 points per game in home games this year, compared to 78.5 in road games.

 © 2023 Data Skrive.
 All rights reserved.